Monkeypox brings fear, prejudice and already makes gays and bisexuals change habits

 The speech was criticized by the LGBT+ community, although he clarified that the focus on MSM was for prevention and priority in vaccination, in an attempt to stop the disease.
 “Stigma and discrimination can be as dangerous as any virus and fuel the outbreak,” Adhanom said.

-“We are concerned with this approach (in the MSM community), due to what we live with AIDS, which left a very negative impact.
-One of the attributes of stigma is this labeling, which keeps the population away from seeking treatment”, points out Anderson Reis, PhD in Nursing and professor at the federal university of Bahia (UFBA), focusing on men’s health.
+“We are concerned with this approach (in the MSM community), due to what we have experienced with AIDS, which has left a very negative impact.
+One of the attributes of stigma is this labeling, which keeps the population away from seeking treatment”, points out Anderson Reis, PhD in Nursing and professor at the Federal University of Bahia (UFBA), with a focus on men’s health.

-“It has the right point of making it visible that gay men are being disproportionately affected, and it’s good for the community to be on the alert; but the bad point is that it comes back to the same issue of HIV”, says Daniel Barros, a researcher from the Faculty of Medical Sciences at Santa Casa de São Paulo.
+“It has the right point of making it visible that gay men are being disproportionately affected, and that’s good for the community to be alert; but the bad point is that it comes back to the same issue of HIV,” says the researcher from the Faculty of Medical Sciences at Holy House of São Paulo Daniel Barros.
 “It’s the big mistake: the massive association that gays are solely responsible for transmitting the disease.”

 “If we had taken action fast enough and thought that the lives and health of gay and bisexual men are important enough to take vaccines out of the freezer and put them in our bodies, we wouldn’t even be in this conversation,” said Keletso Makofane, member of the International AIDS Society.